Jeon Mi-do: 2010–2016: Breakthrough roles and musical success

 In 2015, Jeon secured her dream role as Aldonza in the musical Man of La Mancha, which celebrated its 10th anniversary in South Korea.
 This was a role she had expressed interest in during interviews for several years.
 The performance took place at the D Cube Art Center from July 30 to November 11.
 While involved in Man of La Mancha, Jeon also joined the cast of Maybe Happy Ending, a musical created by Hue Park and Will Aronson.
 The project, initially pitched to the Wooran Cultural Foundation in February 2014, was further developed under the direction of Kim Dong-yeon.
 Jeon participated based on her trust in the creators, stemming from their previous collaboration on Bungee Jumping.
 The musical had a try-out at Project Box Seeya in September 2015 and quickly sold out.
 Written in both Korean and English, it was showcased in a workshop in New York in 2016 and the English version received the 2017 Richard Rodgers Award.
 At the end of 2015, Jeon reprised her role as Charlotte in the encore of Werther, performed at the CJ Towol Theater until January 10, 2016.

 In April 2016, Jeon returned to Man Theater, portraying Yeon Baek-hee in the play Heuk Heuk Heuk Hee Hee Hee.
 Baek-hee is an astronaut who, after fulfilling her dream, falls ill with an incurable heart disease and undergoes a transformation in her outlook on life through her encounter with Jin Heuk-cheol, a comedian who faces criticism and abandonment.

 In June 2016, Jeon was cast as Mrs. Lovett in the musical Sweeney Todd.
 Initially, many assumed she would play the character Joanna, leading to confusion when she announced her role as Mrs. Lovett.
 Despite initial doubts, Jeon embraced the challenge, and her performance earned her a nomination for Best Musical Actress at the 2016 Stage Talk Audience's Choice Awards (SACA), (Note: StageTalk Audience's Choice Awards (SACA) is theater and musical award festival that decides the winner based on pure votes from fans of the performance.) and the Best Actress Award at the 1st Korean Musical Awards in 2017, based on votes from both the audience and experts.

 Following the final performance of Sweeney Todd, Jeon began rehearsing for the play BEA, originally written and directed by British playwright Mick Gordon in 2010.
-Directed by Kim Kwang-bo and produced by Man Theater, it explores the theme of euthanasia.
+Directed by, Kim, Kwang-bo and produced by Man Theater, it explores the theme of euthanasia.
 For her performance in BEA, Jeon won the Best Theater Actress award at the 2016 Stage Talk Audience's Choice Awards (SACA).
-(Note: StageTalk Audience's Choice Awards (SACA) is theater and musical award festival that decides the winner based on pure votes from fans of the performance.)